VMmanager Knowledge Base

 Astra Linux

-sudo apt remove ntp
+sudo apt purge ntp

 3. Check the status of the ntp or chrony service: